Sean-Song13/academic-profile/content/project/illusion/index.md

 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
 slides: ""

 ---

+The core loop of this game is inspired by Monument Valley.
+We created the levels with new mechanisms and different themes.
+We calculated a specific orthographic camera angle and created scripts to achieve the smooth movement effect.

+I was in charge of the opening scene, level choosing stage, and all the elements in the sci-fi stages.
+My partner Jianchi Zhou designed the Japanese-style scenes.

+{{< youtube e-o-5d2NoRw >}}

+{{< figure src="level1.jpg" >}}

+{{< figure src="level2.jpg" >}}

 {{< figure src="level3.jpg" >}}

+{{< figure src="level4.jpg" >}}